mejiciel/CITCO_WEATHER_APP/README.md

+## Highlights
+From Jian:
+  - Requirement has acheived, using redux to control the states,
+  - I have added polyfills, to support ie 11
+  - Used boostrap, so that it supports responsive web page

 Build a simple react/redux weather application.
 The application should show current weather of selected city and have functionality to provide a 5 day forecast for the selected city.
 Below is a wireframe for the screen.

  ## Requirements